 Google Maps started out just as any genius tool, by existing under the form of a thought.
 And this thought belonged to the Australian software engineer Noel Gordon, who later began the process of transforming his thought into a reality.

 However, the first “iteration” of Google Maps certainly does not look like any of your expectations.
-But there is logic behind madness, and as it is with most ideas, Google Maps’ first “faze” was represented by certain annotations that to the untrained eye.
+But there is logic behind madness, and as it is with most ideas, Google Maps’ first “phase” was represented by certain annotations that to the untrained eye.

 These annotations were written and rewritten for a period of three weeks in 2004 during which Noel Gordon and the Where 2’s owners saw the opportunity to negotiate this idea with Google’s co-founder Lary Page.